PriyankaaNigam/AI-Data-Unlocked/README.md

 # AI-Data-Unlocked
-Welcome to AI and Data Unlocked, a portfolio of hands-on projects that make AI, data science, and business analytics clear and practical.
+This portfolio contains hands-on projects that make AI, data science, and business analytics clear and practical.
 This repository starts with customer segmentation and will grow over time.
 Each project includes clean code and a short explanation of why it matters.
 ---
 ## Current project